damies13/rfswarm/README.md

 If you'd like to help make rfswarm better the are a number of ways you can help (only the last two require programming skills)
 - Update the Documentation, all the documentation is written in Markdown (GitHub flavour) so is very easy to update but time consuming so help with this will be very appreciated
 - Testing
-  - Automated testing, With v1.1.0 GitHub actions were setup to run robotframework test cases from the [Tests/Regression](Tests/Regression) folder of this repository, the tests can be either command-line tests or GUI tests using ImageHorizonLibrary, and the tests will run on Windows-latest, macos-latest & ubuntu-latest for all supported versions of python.
+  - Automated testing, With v1.1.0 GitHub Actions were setup to run robotframework test cases from the [Tests/Regression](Tests/Regression) folder of this repository, the tests can be either command-line tests or GUI tests using ImageHorizonLibrary, and the tests will run on Windows-latest, macos-latest & ubuntu-latest for all supported versions of python.
   The initial set of tests are very basic but gives a start point, contributing test cases will help make future versions of rfswarm more reliable and will be greatly appreciated.
   - Manual testing, any testing that finds bugs is appreciated, but manual testing is not reliably repeatable so automation is preferred
 - Raise an Issue, yes finding a but is helpful!